Take A Walk in My Flip Flops:Travel Blog

 Beach on the Atlantic Ocean at Oregon Inlet Campground

-The Outer Banks of North Carolina has had a piece of my heart since I was a girl.
-As soon as I had my driver’s permit I couldn’t wait to take my suv to the beach and drive on the sand.
+The Outer Banks of North Carolina has been a piece of my heart since I was a girl.
+As soon as I had my driver’s permit I couldn’t wait to take my SUV to the beach and drive on the sand.
 Many weekends growing up I spent fishing and laying in the sun on Oregon Inlet.
-As an adult I’ve stayed in too many Outer Banks hotels and rentals to count.
+As an adult, I’ve stayed in too many Outer Banks hotels and rentals to count.
 I feel like the OBX is a part of me.

 Site 35B Oregon Inlet Campground